AFL Grand Final: Drawn games

-Until the 2015 season, a drawn grand final would be replayed the following Saturday to determine the premier.
+Until the 2015 season, a drawn grand final would be replayed the following Saturday to decide the premiership.
 This occurred on three occasions: in 1948, 1977 and 2010.
+The provision to play extra time in the grand final in the event of a draw when regular time has expired was introduced in 2016, meaning that all future grand finals will be decided on the scheduled day.

-The provision to play extra time in the event of a draw was introduced in 2016, ensuring that future grand finals will always be decided on the scheduled day.
 In the event of a drawn game, the teams will play two extra time periods in full, each lasting three minutes plus time on, with a change of ends after the first period: if still tied, further pairs of extra time periods will be played in the same manner until a winner is determined.
 From 2016 to 2019, the periods were to have lasted five minutes plus time on, with a third untimed period of golden point extra time to have been played if the game remained tied after the first two periods.
-As of season 2024, extra time has not yet been required to decide a grand final.
+As of 2026, extra time has not yet been required to decide a grand final.